xorxornop/ObscurCore/README.md

     }

 you can also add an entire directory (optionally including subdirectories) at once:

     package.AddDirectory(path)
     package.AddDirectory(string path, search : SearchOption.AllDirectories) // including subdirectories

 Pretty easy?

-You *can* stop reading here, if you have no interest in the technical parts.
-You really don't need to know, but it might be easier with some knowledge of the technicalities.
+You _can_ stop reading here, if you have no interest in the technical parts.
+You don't _really_ need to know, but it might be easier with some knowledge of the technical details.

 ### How does it work? ###